Bibi McGill: Style, influences and instruments

 McGill is known for her aggressive, funky and soulful rock style of guitar playing that has been often compared to Jimi Hendrix and Randy Rhoads.
 She grew up listening to Earth, Wind, and Fire and The Isley Brothers and went to see both bands in concert with her family.
 Once she branched out into rock, she listened to Led Zeppelin, Heart, The Eagles, Black Sabbath, and Iron Maiden.
 McGill has listed Randy Rhoads as her main influence for her style and is her all-time favorite guitarist.
 Along with her guitar playing style, McGill is also known for her signature Afro and tattoos which has made her stand out in her performances.
 The look also helped her get a lot more gigs because she stood out and brought attention.
 McGill stated in an interview with Curlynikki that first became inspired to wear an afro when she wanted something lower maintenance and less costly.
 McGill takes a lot of pride in her natural hair.
 She said that it makes her feel free and it feels good to know that it is her own texture.
-She said that her fro has also raised her confidence.
+She said that her afro has also raised her confidence.
 Her artistic interests inspired her to get tattoos.
 McGill got her first tattoo at age 17 and continued from there.
 McGill described her tattoos as very personal.
 They include a Chinese Dragon, a scorpion for her zodiac sign of Scorpio, a female samurai which represents strength, a Japanese coy fish which represents peace and tranquility.
 One arm is in full color and has Japanese imagery and the other is black and white with Polynesian tribal tattoos.
 McGill stated in an interview with Curlynikki that they are inspired by creativity, art, images, and ideas that she thought were beautiful and meaningful.
 McGill has been sponsored by Gibson guitars and has used Gibson Les Pauls throughout her career from 2001-2013.
 She is also known for playing a Gibson SG standard with a Stetsbar Tremolo system while playing for Pink, and Flying V. In 2013, she played a Randy Rhoads Jackson signature at both the Super Bowl and Mrs. Carter Show World Tour.
 Currently, McGill uses Japanese FGN, Fender, and ESP guitars.
 She also uses Line 6 mod amps live and Quilter Amps and analog pedals in the studio.
 In 2017, McGill began a sponsorship by D'Angelico guitars.